 Early Life and Education

-Tianqiao Chen was born in 1973 in Xinchang County, Zhejiang Province, China.
+Tianqiao Chen was born in Xinchang County, Zhejiang Province, China, in 1973.
 He grew up near Shanghai.
 His father was an engineer, and his mother was a middle school English teacher.
-He earned a bachelor's degree in economics from Fudan University in 1993.
+Chen graduated from Fudan University in 1993 with a bachelor's degree in economics.

 Rise to Success

-Chen's career began in 1994 at Shanghai Lujiazui Group, where he held various management positions.
-In 1999, he co-founded Shanda Interactive Entertainment Limited with his family.
-Shanda quickly rose to become China's largest internet company by market capitalization in 2004, pioneering the online gaming industry.
-In 2012, Chen took Shanda private and transformed it into a global investment firm.
+Chen's career began at Shanghai Lujiazui Group in 1994.
+In 1999, he co-founded Shanda Interactive Entertainment Limited with family members.
+Shanda quickly rose to prominence, becoming the largest internet company in China by market capitalization in 2004.
+Chen is credited with pioneering and building the online game and online literature industries in China.

 Key Business Strategies